franconepippone/clicker_program/README.md

 - This software is intended for **personal use only**.
   Use it at your own risk for any serious or production scenarios.
-- The GUI part of the code was heavily assisted by AI generation and might not strictly follow standard Python or coding conventions and best practices.
+- The GUI part of the code was heavily assisted by AI generation and might not follow standard Python or coding conventions and best practices.